Beekeeping

 Pre-Order Live Bees

 Time to place your pre-orders for live bees!
+Limited Packages & Nucs are Available - We are Taking Pre-Orders While Supplies Last!
 We are a distributer of live bees for Fred Selby, a 2nd generation beekeeper from Chico, California.
-Previously the head of the Shonnard’s Nursery Beekeeping Department, Fred now professionally operates his apiary near...
+Previously the head of the...

 What is a Fresh Nucleus Hive?